177th Information Warfare Aggressor Squadron: Overview

 The mission of the squadron is to attack American military networks, to discover vulnerabilities before a real enemy does.

 The Information Warfare Aggressor role is similar to the "tiger teams" commercial firms hire (and the air force pioneered) to test the defenses of corporate networks.
 The two aggressor squadrons have increased the quality and quantity of attacks that can be launched against U.S. systems, to see how well the defenses hold up.
 Members of the squadron then analyze the results of their attack.
 Finally, the aggressor hackers tell the sysadmins and other concerned personnel of the target unit what they did wrong, and why.

 History

 On 1 February 1984, the 177th Tactical Fighter Training Squadron was established with the unit flying McDonnell F-4 Phantom IIs as a formal training unit.
 It conducted its first student training class the same year.
 The squadron converted to the General Dynamics F-16A Fighting Falcon in 1990 and the F-16CC and F-16Din 1992.
-It was inactivated on 1 August 1994 when the F-16s were withdrawn from McConnell and its parent group became a bomber unit flying B-1B Lancers.
+It was inactivated on 1 August 1994 when the F-16s were withdrawn from McConnell and its parent group became a bomber unit flying Rockwell B-1B Lancers.